okta

 Using different environment variables

-To use different environment variables (instead of the defaults), use the --auth
+To use different environment variables (instead of the defaults), use the --auth flag of the stackql program.
+For example:

 AUTH='{ "okta": { "type": "api_key", "valuePrefix": "SSWS ", "credentialsenvvar": "YOUR_OKTA_API_TOKEN_VAR" }}'